-Lower subsidy demand for some cash incentives and lower utilisation of project aid in mega projects could help lower the overall expenditure at the end of FY2020.
-However, a significant revenue shortfall and expected rise in the public expenditure depending on the extent of COVID-19 and associated costs and implementation of policy measures, may result in even higher overall deficit financing by the end of FY2020 compared to FY2019 (5.5 per cent of GDP).
-In the backdrop of subdued revenue mobilisation, the possibility of pushing the budget deficit beyond the traditional cap of 5 per cent of the GDP may be a necessity in view of the upcoming FY2021.
-Given that Bangladesh currently enjoys a robust debt sustainability index (public-debt-to-GDP ratio is around 34 percent), the country could afford a couple of additional percentage of fiscal deficit (perhaps up to 7-8 per cent of GDP).
+Lower subsidy demand for some cash incentives and lower utilisation of project aid in mega projects could help lower the overall expenditure at the end of FY2019-20.
+However, a significant revenue shortfall and an expected rise in the public expenditure depending on the extent of COVID-19 and associated costs and implementation of policy measures, may result in even higher overall deficit financing by the end of FY2019-20 compared to FY2018-19 (5.5 per cent of GDP).
+In the backdrop of subdued revenue mobilisation, the possibility of pushing the budget deficit beyond the traditional cap of 5 per cent of the GDP may be a necessity in view of the upcoming FY2020-21.
+Given that Bangladesh currently enjoys a robust debt sustainability index (public-debt-to-GDP ratio is around 34 per cent), the country could afford a couple of additional percentage of fiscal deficit (perhaps up to 7-8 per cent of GDP).
 However, this increased budget deficit should be managed through appropriate diversion of available resources, proper sourcing and prudent use of resources.